Athleity/QuantumLoom/README.md

 poetry install --with dev

 # Get the command to activate the virtual environment
-poetry env activate     # or run all command with "poetry run" prefix
+poetry env activate     # or run all commands with "poetry run" prefix

 # Run tests
 pytest